PTSTS/SANSoL/README.md

 ## Execution

-For example, the following command trains and validates a TransE model on wn18rr dataset by using RW-SANS with 1000 random walks on 3-Hop:
+For example, the following command trains and validates a TransE model on wn18rr dataset by using RW-SANS with 1000 random walks on 3-Hop neighborhood:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -u codes/run.py --cuda \